Aircraft Valuations

 Which valuation is right for you?

-Aviation valuation reports do vary, so which is right for you depends on the purpose that the valuation is required to serve.
+Aviation valuation reports do vary depending on the purpose that it is required to serve.

-Whilst the type of report doesn't determine the valuation amount, it does determine the scope of information to be included and the level of follow up support likely to be required.
+The type of report determines the scope of information to be included and the level of follow up support likely to be required.

 • General pre-purchase / pre-sale / pre-tender